real2two/discordeno-template/README.md

 - For normal interaction commands, put them in the `src/bot/src/commands` folder.
 - For subcommands, make a folder with the command name, then add subcommands in there.

-After creating interactions:

-- For interaction commands, make sure to add it to the array in `apps/bot/src/config/commands.ts`.
-- For persistent components, make sure to add it to the array in `apps/bot/src/config/components.ts`.

 ### Non-persistent components